 Hello ChessMood family, hello champions and future champions!

-Happy New Year and welcome to the "Best games of January" competition.
+Welcome to the "Best games of July 2021" competition.

-Under this post, we invite you to post your best games that you will play this month.
+Under this post, we invite you to post the best games that you will play this month.

 The Prize fund is 350K Moodcoins which is equal to 350$.